blues/app-accelerators/84-remote-cabinet-backup-battery-sentinel/README.md

 **INA228 battery power path (high-side current sensing):**

-The INA228 measures the current flowing in or out of the battery by sitting in series with the battery's positive terminal — this topology is called high-side sensing.
+The INA228 measures the current flowing in or out of the battery by sitting in series with the battery's positive terminal; this topology is called high-side sensing.

 - **Battery (+) terminal** → **INA228 `V+` pad** (connects to the shunt IN+ input)
 - **INA228 `V–` pad** → cabinet load bus (+)